Frequently Asked Questions

 For plays, and additionally for some musicals, we will provide script selections to read at the audition.

-In all cases, if there is a specific selection that the director would like everyone to prepare, those details will be found on our audition information page.
+In all cases, if there is a specific selection that the director would like everyone to prepare, those details will be found on the specific show’s audition listing.

 How does your rehearsal schedule work?
 Can I find specific times online before pre-registering for auditions?